davidblaszka/redpointer/CrispDm.md

 Users have several consistent features:
 * Member since
 * Last visit
-* FavoriteClimbs
+* Favorite climbs
 * Name
 * Age
 * Live in
 * Styles

 ## Data Preparation
-A large part of this project was using Selenium to scrape user and route infromation off the Mountain Project website.
-After which, Requests and Beautiful Soup were used to parse the html scraped.
-The html was all heavily cleaned in Pandas.
+A large part of this project was using Selenium to scrape user and route information off the Mountain Project website.
+After which, Requests and Beautiful Soup were used to parse the HTML scraped.
+The HTML was all heavily cleaned in Pandas.
 This included filling nulls, creating dummy variables for catagorical data, and other feature engineering.

 ## Modeling
-Three matrices are important here: (1) The user table, which includes information on users, such as age, name, where they live, etc. (2) The route table, which includes information on routes, such as route type, route grade, area of route, etc. (3) The utility matrix, which is a matrix with routes as columns, users as rows, and ratings as the value of where that user rated the route or a unfilled cell.
+Three matrices are important here: (1) The user table, which includes information on users, such as age, name, where they live, etc. (2) The route table, which includes information on routes, such as route type, route grade, area of route, etc. (3) The utility matrix, which is a matrix with routes as columns, users as rows, and ratings as the value of where that user rated the route or an unfilled cell.

 The user database provides a way to find user-by-user matrix using cosine similarity.
 Similarly, an item-by-item matrix, can be found using the route database.
 Using collaborative filtering on the utility matrix, using alternating least squares (ALS), we can create a model for predicting ratings.
 This can visualized by the image below: